AriFordsham/GHCWiki/exceptions/stack-traces.md

 Exception handling in modern Haskell programs revolves around the `Control.Exception` module provided by `base`.
-This module provides mechanism where any type belonging to the `Exception` typeclass can be thrown as an exception and potentially caught by a handler.
+This module provides a mechanism where any type belonging to the `Exception` typeclass can be thrown as an exception and potentially caught by a handler.